-Units may purchase professional services on an intermittent or temporary basis.
-Following are examples of why Professional Services would be required:
+Units may purchase these professional services on an intermittent or temporary basis.
+The following are examples of why professional services may be needed:

-- limited or onetime use of specialized or creative skills are needed;
+- limited or one-time use of specialized or creative skills;

 - comply with IRS requirements for defining employees and independent contractors.